 See the list of rims with the same PCD (stud pattern) as the Niva (be aware of off-set problems though).

 Self-adjusting rear wheel cylinders from Lada Samaras and later Nivas fit on the earlier non-adjusting Nivas, but you'll need the backing plates from a self-adjusting later model Niva, and shoes.
 (Andy, Lada Parts Australia)

 Fiat Uno Master Cylinder seals (part No. 4396) are an exact fit.
 (Danie)

 Fiat 147 Master cylinder and equalizer might be compatable.

 The Lada Classic/Riva/Zhiguli saloon steering-box is the same, though you'll almost certainly need to use the Niva's arm, and the input shaft length may be different on some models (use the Niva's).

 Likewise the Fiat 124 (and most other licence built 124 derivatives) steering-box can be used (I believe Fiat steer-boxes have bearings instead of bushes as a bonus), make sure you get the right shaft length if you can (or you'll need to swap it for your Niva shaft).
 (RealNivaMan)

 Front Shocks: Monroe MNR.M8046 (Toyota Hi-Ace) (Sakkie), Rancho RS 5605 (ahma)

 Rear shocks: Monroe GA2006 G45051 (Nissan) (Sakkie), Rancho RS 5113 (ahma)

 The coupling off a Lada Classic/Riva/Zhiguli saloon fits but the handle is too short iirc.
-If you can't find a second-hand one here's a diy.
+If you can't find a second-hand one here's a do-it-yourself.

 Gadgetboy reports "The jack handle from Nissan pickups (not the Navara) works a treat".

 The FWD Lada Samara's engine is belt driven unlike the chain driven Niva engine so many parts are are not swapable.
 Likewise the belt-driven engine is found in a few Classic/Riva/Zhiguli saloons (eg the 1300cc).

 The ZF-style 'box from later Fiats (131 etc) will bolt to the Niva engine.
 It can be fitted, but it is longer than the Lada gearbox so will need the TC moved backwards (enough to need relocated mounts and body mods) to fit in the Niva.
 It will also need a custom joint between the Fiat ZF-style gearbox and TC if it's not the type with a donut output, a custom cross-member (a Fiat one could probably be easily adapted), and some mild cutting of the body for the shifter-lever.